liyanchang/yubikey-setup/README.md

 effect.
 ```

-Remove and re-insert the yubikey.
+Remove and re-insert the YubiKey.

 ```bash
 > ykman mode